huthaifa96/FootballProject/README.md

 ##### Sprint Retrospective

 The major blocker for this sprint was the reshuffling of the database and the data in it.
-I think next time, it's better to create an ERD so the database can be visualsied right from the beginning.
+I think next time, it's better to create an ERD so the database can be visualised right from the beginning.
 It took a while to get my different CRUD operations working, but I eventually got started after asking for support from the team and going back through the lesson videos.

 #### Sprint 3